 Teach while you complete your education!
 Alternative Route to Licensing provides opportunities for aspiring teachers in the MAT program to earn a professional income and gain valuable classroom experience in districts with teacher shortages.
 Contact your Admissions Counselor for more details.

-Teach Nevada Scholarships: A limited number of substantial scholarships are available for students entering SNC’s MAT – ARL program.
+Teach Nevada Scholarships: A limited number of substantial scholarships are available for students entering SNU’s MAT – ARL program.
 Details and application on the Teach for Nevada page.

 - Have obtained a Bachelor’s degree in any subject